hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 To ease the development process, FPC provides a `cmake` based build system which allows the developer to focus on the chaincode without having to understand SGX build details.
 The programming interface against which a FPC chaincode has to be programmed is encapsulated in the C header file [`shim.h`](https://github.com/hyperledger-labs/fabric-private-chaincode/blob/master/ecc_enclave/enclave/shim.h).
-To get a more in-depth understanding of the chaincode development, consult the detailed [`HelloWorld` Tutorial](https://github.com/hyperledger-labs/fabric-private-chaincode/tree/master/examples) that guides new FPC developers through the process of writing their first FPC chaincode.
+To get a more in-depth understanding of the chaincode development, consult the detailed [Hello World Tutorial](https://github.com/hyperledger-labs/fabric-private-chaincode/tree/master/examples) that guides new FPC developers through the process of writing their first FPC chaincode.

 The outcome of the build process are two deployment artifacts:
-(1) a file `enclave.signed.so`, the enclave binary containing both the chaincode as well as the (trusted part) of the FPC shim, and
-(2) the SGX (code) identity of the chaincode, `MRENCLAVE`, which can be imagined as a form of cryptographic hash over `enclave.signed.so` and related SGX deployment metadata.
+(1) the enclave binary file (`enclave.signed.so`) containing both the FPC Chaincode as well as the FPC shim, and (2) the SGX (code) identity of the chaincode, `MRENCLAVE`, which can be imagined as a form of cryptographic hash over the contents of the enclave binary and related SGX deployment metadata.
 <!-- mrenclave described as simple hash is a gross over simplification but should be ok here to give some intuition without getting into the details.-->
 Details of this process may vary in future versions supporting other TEE platforms.

-Note: It is the goal for the project is to support additional languages in the future, e.g., there is an ongoing effort to add support for WebAssembly.
+Note: It is the goal for the project is to support additional chaincode languages in the future, e.g., there is an ongoing effort to add support for WebAssembly.

 ### Application

 FPC extends the Fabric Client SDKs with extra functionality that allows users to write end-to-end secure FPC-based applications.
-In particular, the FPC Client SDK extension provides these core functions:
+In particular, the FPC Client SDK provides these core functions:
 First, FPC transaction proposal creation, including transparent encryption of arguments.
 Second, FPC transaction proposal response validation and decryption of the result.
-The encryption and decryption is performed by the Client SDK "under the covers" without requiring any special action by the users, i.e., the users still use normal `invoke`/`query` functions to issue FPC transaction invocations.
+The encryption and decryption is performed by the FPC Client SDK "under the covers" without requiring any special actions by the users.
-Last, the Client SDK takes care of enclave discovery, that is, the Client SDK is responsible to fetch the corresponding chaincode encryption key and to determine the endorsing peers that host the FPC chaincode enclave.
+Last, the FPC Client SDK takes care of enclave discovery, that is, the FPC Client SDK is responsible to fetch the corresponding chaincode encryption key and to determine the endorsing peers that host the FPC chaincode enclave.
 Extended support for other Fabric Client SDK, such as the  NodeSDK, will be future work.

-An application can interact with the asset store chaincode from our [`HelloWorld` Tutorial](https://github.com/hyperledger-labs/fabric-private-chaincode/tree/master/examples) using the FPC extension based on the gateway API of the Fabric Client Go SDK.
+An application can interact with the asset store chaincode from our [Hello World Tutorial](https://github.com/hyperledger-labs/fabric-private-chaincode/tree/master/examples) using the FPC Client SDK based on the gateway API of the Fabric Client Go SDK.
 Here an example ***app.go***:
 ```go
 // Get FPC Contract
 contract := fpc.GetContract(network, "hellloWorld")